ahmadalasiri/Blurr.so-Full-Stack-Developer-Assessment/README.md

 4. Add advanced features (Kanban, AI chatbot)
 5. Optimize and polish for production
 6. Prepare for deployment and demo

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-This is a technical assessment project.
-For questions or feedback, please contact the development team.

 ---